Natasha Purich

 Natasha Purich (/ˈpʊrɪtʃ/ PUUR-itch; born June 5, 1995) is a Canadian pair skater.

 With former partner Raymond Schultz, she placed fifth at the 2011 World Junior Championships and won the 2011 Canadian junior title.
 After their partnership ended in 2012, Purich teamed up with Sebastian Arcieri for 2012–13 season.
 She competed with Mervin Tran for the 2013–14 season before switching to Andrew Wolfe for the 2014–15 season.

+She also partnered with Bryce Chudak.

 Purich has also competed in single skating.